OfflineIMAP/offlineimap.github.io/_posts/2016-03-08-github-pr-suck.md

 ### Signing the patches

-Github offers no way to add your `Signed-off-by` line the patches you merge from the webapp.
+Github offers no way to add your `Signed-off-by` line to the patches you merge from the webapp.
+"Signing off" the patches at merge time is relevant information and it means something.
+This is a rather common practice in communities.

 {:.warning}

-Not being able to signing off the patches is a pity.
+Not being able to signing off the patches on a merge is a pity.

+### Managing pull requests

+When a contributor sends a pull request it is stacked to the list of PR.

+Tracking changes in this list is a pain.
+New pull requests since your previous visit aren't highlighted.
+The list of pull request is lacking lot of features like personal *prioritization, bookmarking, etc*.

+{:.warning}

+Expect to consume a lot of time only for managing your pull requests at Github.

+{:.DarkBlue}

+@Github: shared labels can't address everything.

 ### Notifications

-The most important task before merging any change is the code review.
+The most important task before merging any change is the peer review.
 Skipping this process is *very **very*** bad.
+Hence, proper notifications are critical.
 However, the way Github has PR implemented is the best way for skipping it.

-When a contributor send a pull request it is stacked to the list of PR.
-Tracking changes in this list is a pain.
 Email notifications are randomly served.
 Sometimes you'll get notifications, sometimes not.

-Online notifications are a bit better but lack lot of features like easy *prioritization, bookmarking, etc*.
+Online notifications are a bit better while the [notifications page](https://github.com/notifications) happily mix everything.

 The best workaround would be to associate an issue to each PR.
-Not very glorious when you know it doesn't address all the points above and that it can't be done automatically with a configuration setting.
+Not very glorious when you know it doesn't address all the points above and that it can't be created automatically by enabling a configuration setting.

 {:.warning}